 “We started utilizing the point cloud data also for the meetings with clients—3D-visualize the conceptual plan by placing the new facility to install (CAD model) in the digital twin of the current factory (point cloud).
 This helps the clients get a clearer picture of the construction plan compared to the meetings based on 2D drawings, so that we are able to receive valuable and detailed feedback during the pre-construction stage,” adds Mr. Takashi Muraoka of Project Dept. at Kawasaki Branch.
 “I believe that our design is more in line with the client’s requests through the point cloud utilization.”

-“Now, we receive requests from our clients that they wish to share the point cloud data more widely among related persons.
-We have explored the potential of the point cloud utilization, and came to an idea that it would be great if we could manage all stages from design to construction, and extended to maintenance within the point cloud data,” states Mr. Kobayashi.
-“Tabular format data was typically used in the facility management systems, which the users were often struggling to find the necessary information, and they quit updating the database because it required too much manual data input.
-With InfiPoints, we can attach necessary data, e.g., drawings in PDF, to the related location in the digital twin of the factory, so that it’s quick and intuitive to access the necessary information.
-I believe that it will be an innovation from a factory lifecycle perspective—design, facility management, spare parts management, and inspection management—to utilize the point cloud data as a communication medium among related persons.”
+“Our clients wish to share their point cloud data more widely among their stakeholders.
+Our engineers have explored the potential of point cloud utilization and wondered whether we could manage every stage from design to construction to maintenance of the plant all within the point cloud data,” states Mr. Kobayashi.
+“Facility management systems typically used tabular format data, a format which often frustrated users looking for necessary information.
+This frustration frequently led to databases not being updated because they required too much manual data input.
+Using InfiPoints, the digital twin of the factory can be updated with necessary data, such as PDF drawings, that make it quick and intuitive to access the necessary location information.
+I believe this will be an important innovation from a factory lifecycle perspective— design, facility management, spare parts management, and inspection management—utilizing point cloud data as a communication medium within their companies.”

-“We built the cloud server as a platform to share the point cloud data with the clients and partner companies.
-We laser-scan the factory regularly, embed documents about facility management, inspection plans, etc., and upload the data to the cloud server, so that the clients and partner companies can check the necessary information anytime via the internet,” states Mr. Atsuki Morohashi of Digital Business Group at Kawasaki Branch.
-“By sharing the up-to-date factory information among related persons, we do not need much of additional on-site surveys, documents, and meetings prior to the maintenance work.
-This dramatically improves the work quality as well as efficiency for us as well as the related parties.”
+“We built the cloud server as a platform to share point cloud data with the clients and their partner companies.
+We laser-scan the factories regularly, embed documents about their facility management, inspection plans, etc., and upload this data to the cloud server, providing the clients and their partner companies the ability to check the necessary information anytime via the internet,” states Mr. Atsuki Morohashi of Digital Business Group at Kawasaki Branch.
+“By sharing up-to-date factory information among stakeholders, we do not need to complete as many additional on-site surveys, documents, and meetings prior to maintenance work.
+This dramatically improves the work quality as well as efficiency for us as well as the stakeholders.”

-“We believe that we can offer an innovative customer experience and enhance the value of our service by adopting new technologies, e.g., point cloud on the cloud server.
-As the industry leader of food factory construction, we are committed to staying innovative, and utilize the point cloud data widely across the factory lifecycle,” concludes Mr. Kobayashi.
+“We believe that we offer an innovative customer experience and continue to enhance the value of our service by adopting new technologies, e.g., point cloud on the cloud server.
+As the industry leader in food factory construction, we are committed to staying innovative, and utilizing point cloud data across the entire factory lifecycle,” concludes Mr. Kobayashi.